Moist Blueberry Buckle Cake with Cinnamon Streusel Topping

 Blueberry Cake:

-- Preheat the oven to 375° F. Line a 9x9 baking dish with parchment paper and set aside.
+- Preheat the oven to 375° F. Line a 9×9 baking dish with parchment paper and set aside.

 - In a medium bowl whisk together the flour, baking powder, and salt.
-Set aside.
+Set aside.2 cups all-purpose flour, 2 tsp baking powder, ½ tsp salt

-- In a separate large bowl, use an electric mixer to cream sugar and butter together until smooth, about 1-2 minutes.
-Add the egg and mix until combined.
+- In a separate large bowl using an electric mixer or stand mixer with a paddle attachment, cream sugar and butter together until smooth, about 1-2 minutes.
+Add the egg and vanilla, mixing until just combined.
+Use a rubber spatula to scrape down the sides of the bowl as needed.¼ cup unsalted butter, ¾ cup granulated sugar, 1 large egg, 1 tsp vanilla extract

 - Add the flour mixture and milk in alternating additions, starting and ending with the flour mixture.
-Mix until just combined, be careful not to overmix here.
+Mix until just combined- be careful not to over mix here.½ cup whole milk

-- Coat the blueberries with 1 tablespoon flour and gently fold them into the batter.
-Spread the batter into the prepared baking pan (it will be thick).
+- Coat the blueberries with 1 tbsp flour and gently fold them into the batter.
+Spread the batter into the prepared baking pan (it will be thick).2 cups blueberries

 Streusel Topping:

-- In a bowl, cut the butter and other ingredients together with a fork until it becomes crumbly.
-Sprinkle evenly on top of the cake.
+- In a bowl, cut the butter and other ingredients together with a fork or pastry cutter until it becomes crumbly.
+Sprinkle evenly on top of the cake.¼ cup unsalted butter, ½ cup granulated sugar, ⅓ cup all-purpose flour, ½ tsp cinnamon

 - Bake the cake at 375° for 30-35 minutes or until a toothpick comes out clean.
 Allow the cake to cool in the pan for about 10 minutes, and then remove it to a wire cooling rack.